bdewhirst/pySparkDemo/docs/readme.md

 b.dewhirst@gmail.com

 ## purpose
-This project is intended to allow me to review PySpark, create helper classes, etc.
+This project is intended to allow me to review (refresh) PySpark, create helper classes, etc.

 Initially, it will likely be spartan/incomplete